 As you might imagine, a person who has such a strong combination of soft skills and technical talents is in high demand.

-The Bureau of Labor Statistics projects that jobs in management analysis, which includes business analysis, will grow at a rate of 14 percent between 2014 and 2024.
-A recent search on Indeed.com showed more than a thousand business analyst job openings in Seattle, including jobs at Amazon, T-Mobile, Nordstrom, Sound Transit, Microsoft and the University of Washington.
+The Bureau of Labor Statistics projects that jobs for management analysts, which includes business analysts, will grow at a rate of 14 percent between 2016 and 2026.
+A recent search on Indeed.com showed hundreds of business analyst job openings in Seattle, including jobs at Amazon, Microsoft, T-Mobile and the University of Washington.

 Mesick noted that the explosion of data, online businesses and new technology all contribute to this increasing need for business analysts.
 “Somebody has to serve as the translator between businesses and IT groups,” he noted, “and that translator is the business analyst.”